At home and at work, Hilary Sievers, a Morgan Stanley MAKER, is her authentic self—and helps others learn how to do the same.

 Hilary’s parents describe her as precocious from a very young age.
 She remembers them saying: “There’s nothing Hilary can’t do if she puts her mind to it!”
 She and her two brothers grew up in the small town of Brookville, where she was an athlete and once dreamed of becoming a teacher and coach.
 However, she was faced with overcoming complications of a chronic nerve condition following a volleyball injury.
 Later, she would realize this was just the start of her quest to find her true passion.

 “Landing in the financial-services field was actually a surprise,” she says.
-“If you asked me a few decades ago where I’d be in 2020, this wasn’t even a card in my deck.
+“If you asked me a few decades ago where I’d be now, this wasn’t even a card in my deck.
 Though, here I am, doing exactly what I was made to do.”
 Her best friend occasionally recalls the day Hilary accepted the job and reminds her of the extreme career shift she embarked on.
 “I was excited but unsure of the opportunity,” says Hilary.
 “I’m sure I thoroughly confused those closest to me, but luckily I had their support.
 I was determined, even though it meant driving over 175 miles roundtrip, every day, for nearly five years.”

 As she worked to find her footing, leaders around her encouraged the Financial Advisor and Branch Management career paths, but Hilary knew that wasn’t her next move.
 She began to examine her purpose at the Firm.
 That’s when she met Grace Bale (Morgan Stanley MAKERs Class of 2014), and Hilary’s future began to take shape.
 “I remember sitting in business meetings with Grace and being inspired by this influential woman in leadership,” says Hilary.
 “I thought, ‘I have a purpose here; I belong here.’
 It ignited me to be bold, take chances, and embrace my strengths for the organization.”